viadeo/tetra-ui/README.md

 #### Launching Tetra UI with Grunt’s built-in server

-On Mac or Linux
+On Mac or Linux:

 	grunt watch-server

-On Windows
+On Windows:

 	grunt.cmd watch-server